ankumar/architecture/Patterns/Stateful.md

 # Services, Hard Parts

 In a microservice architecture each service’s database is private to that service in order to ensure loose coupling.
 As a result, it’s challenging to implement transactions and queries that span services.
-The solution is to implement transactions using the [Saga pattern and queries using the CQRS pattern](https://microservices.io/articles/applying.html).
+The solution is to implement distributed transactions using the [Saga pattern and queries using the CQRS pattern](https://microservices.io/articles/applying.html).

 ## Apps - Getting Boundaries Right